-The MOR Company maintains university buildings, grounds, and housing facilities with a focus on safety and security.
-They regularly inspect these facilities, promptly make repairs, and respond 24-hours-a-day to reports from the public or police of potential safety and security hazards.
-Representatives from JCSO and the MOR Company periodically inspect the entire campus to review lighting and environmental safety concerns.
-The Jerusalem Center is open to the public three times a week for tours between 10:00am-11:30am, 2:00pm-3:30pm, and for concerts on some evenings between 7:00pm-9:30pm.
-During these hours, guests are not allowed access to dormitory and student activity areas.
-Center hosts remain with guests at all times.
+The Physical Facilities and Auxiliary Maintenance departments maintain university buildings, grounds, and housing facilities with a focus on safety and security.
+They regularly inspect these facilities and promptly make appropriate repairs.
+They also respond twenty-four hours a day to reports from the public or police of potential safety and security hazards.
+Representatives from University Police and Physical Facilities periodically inspect the entire campus to review lighting and environmental safety concerns.